-COVID-19 has increased global market volatility and the market risk faced by the Company, however the investment portfolios have minimal equity exposure and largely invest in high credit quality fixed interest securities.
+A number of issues are driving the global economic uncertainty, including geopolitical affairs, natural disasters, inflation, increasing interest rates and aftermath of the COVID-19 pandemic.
+This evolving global uncertainty has resulted in emergence of increased global market volatility and the market risk faced by the Company; however, the investment portfolios have minimal equity exposure and largely invest in high credit quality fixed interest securities.
 There has been no material change to the policies and processes for managing the risks during the period as market volatility is expected over time.